anushka24agarwal/WeatherApp/README.md

 # WeatherApp
 This is a Weather App made using HTML, CSS and JavaScript.
 You can get the weather details of a particular city by entering the city name.
-You can also get your current location weather.